filip26/copper-multibase/README.md

 - `static` registry
   - no lookups when encoding
   - direct static access to an encoder
-  - confirugable set of encodings to support when decoding
+  - configurable set of encodings to support when decoding
-- buil-in bases
+- builr-in bases
   - Base2
   - Base16 `(lower|upper)`
   - Base32 `(lower|upper, [no-]padding)`